multiplying-czar/multiplying-czar/README.md

 I have a broad interests in research including Applied Mathematics, Electronic Strucutre, Molecular Simuation, Statistical Mechanics and Material Science.

 I love art and sports.
-Beside academics endeavor, I also dabbled my foot music composition, poetry, and e-paintings.
-You could check out my work at soundcloud and other art medium.
+Beside academics endeavor, I also dabbled my foot in music composition, poetry, and e-paintings.
+You could view my work at soundcloud and other art medium.
+The more detailed information will be shown later.